Coulsdon South railway station: Other stations in Coulsdon

-Recent history
+Miscellaneous

+On 16 January 1985, David Bowie's schizophrenic half-brother, Terry, died by suicide when he walked in front of a train at Coulsdon South railway station.

 In May 2019, work began to install a new accessible footbridge with lifts and tactile paving.
-The work was completed in August 2020 having been delayed due to the coronavirus pandemic.
+The work was completed in August 2020 having been delayed due to the COVID-19 pandemic.